 This protein-packed hummus pasta has a mac ‘n’ cheese vibe but the sauce is made from chickpeas!
 Mixed with veggies and sun-dried tomatoes, this is the perfect healthy vegan family dinner.

-- 1 pound of medium shell pasta (aka “conchiglie” pasta)
+- 1 pound of pasta (I love using shell pasta—aka “conchiglie” pasta)

 - 2 cups of fresh broccoli (chopped into small pieces)